Jan Sarkander: Life

 On 22 December 1607, he received the minor orders from Cardinal Franz von Dietrichstein.
-The Bishop of Olomouc Jan Křtitel Civalli ordained him to the priesthood on 22 March 1609 in Graz.
-Sarkander was assigned to work as a parish priest in Boskowitz and then sent to Holešov in 1616.
-Baron von Lobkowitz from Moravia supported Sarkander's efforts in the region but the rich anti-Catholic landowner Bitowsky von Bistritz opposed him to the extent that he wanted Sarkander killed.
-The Thirty Years War began in 1618 and it saw a bitter conflict between the Protestants and Catholics and this forced him to flee to Poland on 17 May 1619 for a brief period of time when the Protestants occupied Holleschau.
+The bishop of Olomouc, Giovanni Battista Civalli, ordained him to the priesthood on 22 March 1609 in Graz.
+Sarkander was assigned to work as a parish priest in Boskovice and then sent to Holešov in 1616.
+Catholic noble Ladislav IV Popel of Lobkowicz supported Sarkander's efforts in the region but anti-Catholic nobleman Wenceslas Bítovský of Bítov opposed him to the extent that he wanted Sarkander killed.
+The Thirty Years War began in 1618 and it saw a bitter conflict between the Protestants and Catholics and this forced him to flee to Poland on 17 May 1619 for a brief period of time when the Protestants occupied Holešov.
 He made a pilgrimage to the Shrine of Our Lady of Czestochowa, and passed a few weeks of retreat with the Minims, who had a house there.
 He also spent a few months in Cracow.
 Then he returned home.

-In February 1620 Polish auxiliary troops sent to the emperor by King Sigismund, passed through Moravia and committed many depredations on the lands of the Protestants, but spared Holleschau when John met them with the Blessed sacrament in his hands.
+In February 1620 Polish auxiliary troops sent to the emperor by Sigismund III Vasa passed through Moravia and committed many depredations on the lands of the Protestants, but spared Holešov when Jan met them with the Blessed sacrament in his hands.
 The Jesuits helped him to reconcile 200 non-Catholics to the faith but other non-Catholics were severely angered by this.

-During the ongoing Bohemian Revolt—Protestant Moravian Estates (under von Bistritz) accused Sarkander of collaborating with Baron von Lobkowitz to bring the enemy into the territory.
-He was taken prisoner and brought to Olmütz where he was tortured.
+During the ongoing Bohemian Revolt, Protestant Moravian Estates (under Wenceslas Bítovský of Bítov) accused Sarkander of collaborating with Lord Lobkowitz to bring the enemy into the territory.
+He was taken prisoner and brought to Olomouc where he was tortured.
 Sarkander was interrogated regarding who had called the troops into the country; what dealings had he in Poland, and with whom; and what had Lobkowitz confided to him in confession.
-He refused to divulge what was said under the seal of confession under which priests are bound.
+He refused to divulge what was said under the seal of confession.
 The rack was used on him on 13 February and again on the 17th and 18th for up to three hours.
 Lit candles were applied to him and feathers soaked in oil, pitch, and sulphur strewn over his body and ignited.
-He lingered from the effects for a month and died in prison on March 17, 1620.
+He lingered for a month, before dying from the effects in prison on March 17, 1620.